-5. One key element of the Final Rule is a set of changes to the Cross State Air Pollution Rule ("CSAPR") Group 3 Trading Program, a cap-and-trade system that allocates emissions permits called allowances to a market that limits the ozone-season NO_X emissions of regulated EGUs.
+- 5. One key element of the Final Rule is a set of changes to the Cross State Air Pollution Rule ("CSAPR") Group 3 Trading Program, a cap-and-trade system that allocates emissions permits called allowances to a market that limits the ozone-season NOx emissions of regulated EGUs.
 EPA's Final Rule, among other requirements, requires EGUs in 22 states to participate in the revised version of the CSAPR Group 3 Trading Program, establishes the number of emissions allowances allocated to each state in the years 2023 through 2029, and establishes a mechanism for determining the number of emissions allowances available in subsequent years.
-Simultaneously, the Final Rule confirms the addition of new features to the allowance-based trading program such as backstop daily emissions rate limits for large coal-fired units and banking recalibration, to name a few.
+Simultaneously, the Final Rule confirms the addition of new features to the allowance-based trading program such as backstop daily emissions rate limits for large coal-fired units and banking recalibration, to name a few. - 6.
+Since EPA promulgated the Final Rule, some states have sought orders staying the implementation of the Final Rule.
+So far, U.S. Courts of Appeals have issued stay orders for at least 11 states, pending judicial review on the merits.
+Those states include Alabama, Arkansas, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, Nevada, Oklahoma, Texas, Utah, and West Virginia.
+This leaves 10 states still covered by the Final Rule.
+These stays also do not remove states' obligations to reduce NOx emissions via CSAPR under earlier versions of the Good Neighbor Rule, however, which are intended to achieve the 2008, or in some cases, the 1997 ozone NAAQS.
+As a result, EPA has published a regulatory revision that, for the moment, clarifies that states covered by stay orders will no longer be covered as part of the Group 3 trading program, but will still be covered under pre-existing programs.
+In essence, while these states will still need to reduce NOx emissions in line with preexisting obligations, they and their allocations of allowances have been removed, at least for the moment, from the Group 3 trading program established by the Final Rule.